This post may contain affiliate links. Please read my disclosure policy.

 - Strain the broth to remove the bones, meat, skin, and herbs.
 Then allow it to cool before storing in the refrigerator.

-Chicken Broth + Video Recipe
+Chicken Stock vs Broth + Recipe and Video

 - Add all of the above to a large stock pot, cover with water by an inch and bring to a boil.
 Reduce heat and let simmer for 90 minutes.
 Any vegetable scraps can be used, but these are my go to aromatics.